LaurieQiu/laurieqiu.github.io/_posts/2021-08-23-arcades-interaction-and-a-bit-of-ranting.md

 ---
 layout: post
-title: Arcades, interaction, and a bit of ranting.
+title: Arcades, interaction, and a bit of ranting
 ---

 Read an [article](https://www.japantimes.co.jp/life/2021/06/06/digital/japanese-gaming-arcades-pandemic/) about gaming arcades today.